 Sample COVID-19 Guidelines For Amateur Sports Tournaments

-(Note: These are generic guidelines developed from CDC, state, and governing body sources.
-Sport specific additions, deletions, and changes to these guidelines should be made.
+(Note: These are general guidelines developed from CDC, state, and governing body sources.
+Sport-specific additions, deletions, and changes to these guidelines should be made.
 In addition, these guidelines should be modified to comply with state and local laws and guidelines as regards COVID-19)

 Page Under Construction: Last updated: 6-29-20

 COVID-19 And Amateur Sports

 The virus that causes COVID-19 can infect people of all ages.
 While the risk of serious illness or loss of life is greatest in those 65 years of age or older with pre-existing health conditions, persons in every age group can become infected with COVID-19 and some may become seriously ill or even die.

 With rare exceptions, COVID-19 is not claiming the lives of our children.
 However, a child with a mild or even asymptomatic case of COVID-19 can spread that infection to others who may be far more vulnerable.

 COVID-19 is spread from person to person through contact that is close enough to share droplets generated by coughing, sneezing, speaking, and even just breathing.
 COVID-19 can also be spread by touching objects where contaminated droplets have landed followed by touching of mouth, nose, or eyes.
 Due to this easy manner of transmission, an infant, child, young person, or adult who is infected with COVID-19 can spread the infection to others with which they come into contact, such as members of their household, coaches and players.
 Infected persons with mild or even no symptoms can spread COVID-19.